-- (i) First two Lots of production for each Mix Type used, except for Mix Type 8 in which case the first Lot shall be used, and: - (ii) Minimumof one additional Lot per 60 000 tonnes, or portion thereof, of total ACP contract tender tonnage and; - (iii) One additional Lot of top lift production, for each Mix Type, if two or more lifts are specified and; - (iv) Any additional Lot(s) chosen by the Consultant.
+- (i) First two Lots of production for each Mix Type used, and; - (ii) Minimumof one additional Lot per 60 000 tonnes, or portion thereof, of total ACP contract tender tonnage and; - (iii) One additional Lot of top lift production, for each Mix Type, if two or more lifts are specified and; - (iv) Any additional Lot(s) chosen by the Consultant.

-3.50.2MATERIALS
+3.53.2MATERIALS

-3.50.2.1 Asphalt
+3.53.2.1 Asphalt

 The Contractor shall supply asphalt material in accordance with Specification 5.7, Supply of Asphalt.
-The types and grades of asphalt shall be as specified in Table 3.50.3.2.
+The types and grades of asphalt shall be as specified in the Special Provisions.

-For ACP mixtures containing RAP and specified to use penetration grade asphalts, the procedures outlined in TLT-

-300, Recycling of Asphalt Concrete Pavement, shall be used to determine the rheology of the RAP and the grade of virgin asphalt to be used.
+For ACP mixtures containing RAP and specified to use penetration grade asphalts, the procedures outlined in TLT-300, Recycling of Asphalt Concrete Pavement, shall be used to determine the rheology of the RAP and the grade of virgin asphalt to be used.
 For ACP mixtures containing RAP and specified to use Performance Graded (PG) asphalts, the RAP rheology and the grade of virgin asphalt to be used shall be determined according to Appendix X1 of AASHTO MP2.